 The process, while similar, is slightly different, but it all starts with having the right documents…

-Closing Under an LLC?
+Closing a Loan Under an LLC?
 Why it’s a Popular Choice

 Let’s take a step back and discuss why securing a loan under an LLC is so beneficial in the first place.
 When you have assets under an LLC, they are legally separated from your personal property.
 Although you own the LLC, the LLC, a legal entity, owns property and equipment and has nothing to do with your personal home, bank account, or vehicles.
 This might seem like an arbitrary separation until you get sued.